H. David Kotz: Madoff

 Kotz investigated why the SEC failed to detect the $19 billion Madoff fraud.
-Madoff pleaded guilty to fraud and is now serving a 150-year sentence.
+Madoff pleaded guilty to fraud and was serving a 150-year federal prison sentence when he died there in 2021 at age 82.
 He also investigated the responses by the SEC to written complaints about Madoff since 1992.
 In September 2009, Kotz issued a 477-page report that described numerous failures on the part of the SEC in failing to uncover Madoff's Ponzi scheme, despite three examinations and two investigations.
 Kotz followed that up with extensive recommendations for improvements to SEC procedures and training.
 Speaking of the Madoff victims, Kotz observed: "People's lives are destroyed, but they can find some solace in knowing there was change as a result."

 Kotz's investigation found that the SEC received more than ample information in the form of detailed and substantive complaints over the years.
 The OIG found that between June 1992 and December 2008 when Madoff confessed, the SEC received six substantive complaints that raised significant red flags concerning Madoff's hedge fund operations and should have led to questions about whether Madoff was actually engaged in trading.

 One of his findings in his Madoff-related investigations was that the SEC's General Counsel, David M. Becker, had a conflict of interest, as his family had invested $2 million with Madoff.
 Kotz referred the matter to the U.S. Justice Department's criminal division.
 Becker's lawyer said that SEC officials knew about the investments, and did not recommend that he recuse himself.
 Becker said:

 I have seen Inspector General Kotz do this before, make a big fuss... about sending reports to the Justice Department.
 Nothing has happened in any of them, and some of them ... from my time at the SEC were laughable.

 The Justice Department declined to pursue the matter.

 He also investigated whether the romantic relationship between Eric Swanson, the SEC Assistant Director of the Office of Compliance Inspections and Examinations, and Bernie Madoff's niece and in-house compliance attorney Shana Madoff, whom Swanson met in 2003 while he was investigating her uncle Bernie and his firm for running a Ponzi scheme, influenced the SEC's closing of the Madoff investigation.
 Swanson left the SEC in 2006, became engaged to Shana Madoff three months later, and married her in 2007.
 Kotz concluded that there was no evidence that their relationship influenced the SEC's closing of the inquiry.

 Financial analyst and whistleblower Harry Markopolos said that Kotz "was unflagging [and h]e restored my faith," in the Madoff affair.